Whitepapers / Datasheets

 Raima’s mission is to provide seamless dataflow in a Big Data, Internet Of Things and a M2M environment.
 This will enable our clients to collect, store, manage and move information fast, safe, secured and seamless.
 Raima will facilitate the use and flow of meaningful, valuable data in a system composed of all forms of computing processes and equipment, and be an essential ecosystem participant in the process of creating value out of data.

-Raima Database Manager (RDM) v15.0 is an embeddable database management product which connects all types of devices from the edge of the cloud to enterprise databases completing the Internet of Things platform.
-Raima´s libraries, APIs and utilities can be employed in countless combinations, assuming the responsibility for data collection, storage, management and movement.
+Raima Database Manager (RDM) v15.1 is an embeddable database management product that connects all types of devices from the edge of the cloud to enterprise databases completing the Internet of Things platform.
+Raima´s libraries, APIs, and utilities can be employed in countless combinations, assuming the responsibility for data collection, storage, management, and movement.
 Programmers using RDM v15.0 can focus on their specialty rather than worry about managing their data.
 Given the variety of computing needs, a “one shape fits all” product will quickly be pushed beyond its limits.
-This paper discusses RDM v15.0’s different configurations and solutions built from those pieces into a number of configurations.
+This paper discusses RDM v15.1’s different configurations and solutions built from those pieces into a number of configurations.

 Raima Database Manager (RDM) contains an all new data storage engine optimized specifically for working with memory resident data sets.
 This new In-memory Database Engine (IMDB) allows for significant performance gains and a reduction in processing requirements compared to the On-disk-engine.
 The RDM IMDB runs alongside the RDM On-disk engine and databases can be opened with either one.
 This document describes the use, strengths, and limitations of the RDM IMDB to allow a developer to know when it is appropriate for it to be used.